5 Tech Trends Already Driving Mobile Innovation

 2. Predictive Analytics

-Predictive analytics is a major innovation in machine learning.
-The early mobile analytic solutions measured basic KPIs (Key Performance Indicators), such as app crashes, user sessions and engagement.
-Modern technologies make it possible to apply predictive models that enable the prediction of user actions and respond, such as displaying content at a specific point.
-Coupled with stream analytics that can execute queries containing hundreds of thousands — or even millions — of events in real time, predictive analytics are already seeing results in mobile advertising.
+Predictive analytics is a major component in machine learning.
+Early mobile analytic solutions measured basic KPIs (Key Performance Indicators), such as app crashes, user sessions and engagement.
+Modern app development makes it possible to apply predictive models that enable the prediction of user actions and respond, such as displaying content at a specific point.
+Coupled with stream analytics that can execute queries containing hundreds of thousands — or even millions — of events in real time, predictive analytics see results in mobile advertising.

 3. Mobile Deep Linking